broadinstitute/gatk/scripts/variantstore/gvs-overview.md

 ### Getting started with Terra

 The GVS workflow is available on Terra, a cloud-based platform for biomedical research.
-After registering, you can access the [GVS workspace](LINK), which contains instructions for performing joint calling with the Broad GVS using example data uploaded to the workspace.
+After registering, you can access the [GVS workspace](LINK), which contains instructions for performing joint calling with the GVS using example data uploaded to the workspace.
 For more information on using the Terra platform, see the [Terra Support Center](https://support.terra.bio/hc/en-us).

 If you are new to Terra, you’ll need to [register for a Terra account](https://support.terra.bio/hc/en-us/articles/360028235911).
 Beta testers of the GVS will be given access to a Broad-managed billing project, but to use Terra for other projects, you’ll need to [set up a billing project](https://support.terra.bio/hc/en-us/articles/360046295092).